fasiha/fasiha.github.io/post/galef-calibration/index.md

 > As you go through the list, you should notice your level of certainty fluctuating.
 Some questions might feel easy, and you’ll be near certain of the answer.
 Others may prompt you to throw up your hands and say, ‘I have no idea!’
 That’s perfectly fine.
 Remember, the goal isn’t to know as much as possible.
 It’s to know how much you know.

 This is like _catnip_ to me—ever since reading _Fooled by Randomness_ when it came out in 2002, then studying statistical signal processing, and eventually joining the finance industry, I’ve thought about the challenges and rewards of skill in converting uncertainty into action.
-So I was reading this literally in the middle of the night in bed on my phone, so I… copied the text of the fourty questions from the ebook into my phone’s Notes app, answered the questions, and manually tallied my score:
+So I was reading this literally in the middle of the night in bed on my phone, so I… copied the text of the forty questions from the ebook into my phone’s Notes app, answered the questions, and manually tallied my score:

 ![Screenshot of my Notes app, with timestamp: March 1, 2020, 01:12 (local time)](./notes.jpg)